-Whether it’s during a holiday, retirement, or as new hobby, many folks have fantasies of sailing off to beautiful destinations around the world.
-Always intrigued with yacht life, we jumped on the chance to sail with Seafarer Cruising and Sailing Holidays.
+Whether it’s during a holiday, retirement, or as a new hobby, many folks have fantasies of sailing off to beautiful destinations around the world.
+Always intrigued with the idea to charter a yacht in Greece, we jumped on the chance to sail with Seafarer Cruising and Sailing Holidays, the best yacht charter in Greece.
 As first time sailors, we knew this would grant us the perfect opportunity to see what yacht life truly entailed.

 Greece has approximately 6,000 islands and more than 10,000 miles of coastline!
 Sailing offered us a great opportunity to see more than just one or two major islands.
 In two weeks, we explored secluded bays and visited over ten different marinas.
 Some of our favorite spots were the off the beaten path destinations, such as the Little Cyclades and Serifos.
 You will miss so much of what Greece has to offer if you don’t get out onto the water.